Phyllis J. Kerley (Arthur)

-She is survived by her daughter, Wendy (Jonathan) Leslie and her sister, Darlene (Paul) Shotts of Geneva, IL.
+She is survived by her daughter, Wendy (Jonathan) Leslie and her sister, Darlene (Paul) Shotts, of Geneva, IL.
 She leaves behind many nieces and nephews.
-She is preceded in death by her husband, Jerry Kerley; her parents: Bishop Ernest and Sybil Arthur of Griffith; Ethel "Dottie" (Bill) Isaacs of Portage; her brother, Ernest "Buzzie" (Elaine) Arthur of Florida.
+She is preceded in death by her husband, Jerry Kerley; her parents, Bishop Ernest and Sybil Arthur, of Griffith; Ethel "Dottie" (Bill) Isaacs, of Portage; and her brother, Ernest "Buzzie" (Elaine) Arthur, of Florida.

-Family and friends may gather at PRUZIN BROTHERS FUNERAL SERVICE (2700 Willowcreek Rd., Portage) on Thursday, October 22, 2020 from 10:00 A.M-12:00 P.M.
+Family and friends may gather at PRUZIN BROTHERS FUNERAL SERVICE (2700 Willowcreek Road, Portage) on Thursday, October 22, 2020, from 10:00 A.M-12:00 P.M.
 A funeral service will follow at 12:00 P.M. with Pastor Bishop Randell Spence officiating.
 She will be laid to rest at Chapel Lawn Memorial Gardens in Schererville, IN.

 Please visit www.pruzinfuneralservice.com to express online condolences and view online obituary.